KhurrumA/Group-Project/Scrum_Meeting_Log.md

 ### Meeting Notes

-Next Meeting will be held on Friday 02/02/2024 where everyone will be asked to show the progress that has been made.
+Next Meeting will be held on Monday 05/02/2024 where everyone will be asked to show the progress that has been made.